gauthierbl/DeckOfCards/readme.md

 My code uses an algorithm similar to the algorithm used by `Collections.shuffle()`.
 Because the JDK also uses Fisher-Yates, I can use it as a baseline for testing.
 If I give `Collections.shuffle()` the same input (the same randomness and the same list of objects to shuffle) as my `Shuffler` the results should be the same.

+# Improvements
+* PlayingCard FaceValue of an Ace should be able to be represented as high or low.
+* Spring should be used for dependency injection.